 Cierra Lundberg: "I like them a lot, they're cool."

-By the end of 2011 Dr. Christensen estimates the Crews n' Healthmobile will have had 5,000 medical visits.
+The mobile Crews n' Healthmobile and a fixed site clinic operate Monday through Friday.
 With help from organizations like UMOM, Phoenix Children's Hospital and corporate donations, the wheels keep moving and the teens keep coming.